-The workers’ compensation system has a solution for injured workers who simply want to stop focusing on their injuries.
-Even if you’re still undergoing treatment for your back injury, you can negotiate a settlement with your employer’s workers’ compensation carrier.
-A settlement will allow you to obtain a lump sum in exchange for releasing your right to make future workers’ compensation claims.
-While a settlement may be attractive to some, it isn’t the best option for everyone.
+The workers' compensation system has a solution for injured workers who need to receive compensation following work-related injuries.
+Even if you're still undergoing treatment for your back injury, you can negotiate a settlement with your employer's workers' compensation carrier and begin receiving money now.
+A settlement will allow you to obtain a lump sum in exchange for releasing your right to make future workers' compensation claims.
+While a settlement may be attractive to some, it isn't the best option for everyone.

 A back injury affects the body's musculoskeletal system, which includes soft tissues, cartilage, nerves, joints, discs, and spinal structures.
 The pain often changes the way people live, work, and play.
 In addition, a back injury can lead to other types of injuries as your body attempts to continue moving through this injury.
 This can cause pain and reduced motion in the extremities, neck, and hips.

 Unfortunately, back injuries are often a major health issue when a job includes manual labor tasks.
 Suffering a back injury at work can affect employees in jobs across all industries.
 In one year, the Bureau of Labor Statistics (BLS) documented 97,990 lost time injuries caused by overexertion during lifting or lowering movements, which primarily cause back injuries.
 Your work-related back condition is likely attributable to the same heavy lifting, repetitive motions, or awkward work positions that cause workers' back injuries across the country.